tauome/ASTR-DAO/README.md

 2. Run `npm start` to start the project
 3. Start coding!

-a dao management tool for members of asteri dao :)
+a dao management tool for members of my dao :)